ikhakoo/timekeeper-api/README.md

 `rails new timekeeper-api --api`

-Again, based on the spec it made most sense to create 2 models as suggested.
-There was no documentation pertaining towards `total_hours` so I figured I had to options here with the simplest being adding a field called `total_hours` on the time_card model.
+I then create 2 models as suggested.
+There was no documentation pertaining towards `total_hours` so I figured I had two options here with the simplest being adding a field called `total_hours` on the time_card model.
 The other way is the way through a helper method but I thought it would be nice to include it in the JSON output.

 I then created 2 controllers which inhert from `ApplicationController`, which in turn inherits from `ActionController::API`.
 The standard rails routing for conventional routing was used to enable the controller methods.
 The routes were also namespaced according to the spec.

-All of the controller methods are based on standard RESTful routing and can be queried using basic cURL commands.
+All of the controller methods are based on standard RESTful routing and can be accessed using basic cURL commands.
 Here is an example of the cURL command to create a time_card object:

 `curl -H "Content-Type: application/json" -X POST -d '{"username":"Mike","occurrence":"2017-01-15"}' http://localhost:3000/api/v1/time_cards`